qinxuqiang/qinxuqiang/README.md

 - 🌱 Currently learning and building new projects.
 - 🤝 Always open to collaboration and interesting ideas.
 - 🚫 No to AI slops
+- Currently working on some stuff with n8n
 ## 📊 GitHub Stats

 ![Qinxuqiang's GitHub Stats](https://github-readme-stats.vercel.app/api?username=qinxuqiang&show_icons=true&hide_title=true&theme=default)